Missed Applying for Canada Summer Jobs (CSJ)?

 Mitacs Accelerate Program – Canada-Wide

-In the Mitacs Accelerate program, small businesses are matched with interns who have a master’s, doctorate, or postdoctoral fellowship (PDF) to help them overcome innovation challenges.
-Research is conducted and tools, models, technologies, or solutions are developed in support of small businesses.
+In the Mitacs Accelerate program, small businesses are matched with interns who have a master’s, doctorate, or postdoctoral fellowship (PDF).
+These highly skilled young interns can help businesses overcome innovation challenges, conduct research, and develop is tools, models, technologies, or solutions.

-• Eligible Applicants: Businesses, corporations, and pre-assessed non-profits throughout Canada.
+• Eligible Applicants: May be businesses, corporations, and pre-assessed non-profits throughout Canada.
 All industries and sectors are supported; preference is given to research and development projects in innovation.

 Apply for Canadian Wage Subsidies with Mentor Works

-Our clients get notified when new wage subsidies are announced that their business may be eligible to receive.
-Reach out to the professional government funding application writing team at Mentor Works for grant, loan, and tax applications to have us write and apply on behalf of your business.
+Our clients hear about new wage subsidy announcements first!
+Reach out to the professional government funding application writing team at Mentor Works, a Ryan Company to have us write and apply on behalf of your business.

-Never miss a government funding program application window by learning at what points throughout the year should your business be on the lookout for funding application windows.
+Never miss a government funding program application window.
+Learning when your business should be watching for funding application announcements.

 New call-to-action